 Motion/Second: Gacoscos/Steiner.
+Ayes: All.
+Motion passed.
+APPROVED AS RECOMMENDED.

 6-8.
 ACTION: MANAGEMENT COMPENSATION SURVEY RESULTS

 Christine Gouig introduced this item.
 Charla Freckmann presented the staff report.
 Ms. Freckmann reported that staff worked with the consulting firm of Koff and Associates to conduct a management compensation survey.
 She described the components that were studied in the compensation survey and introduced Alyssa Thompson from Koff.
 Ms. Thompson described the analysis that Koff conducted and explained the survey results.
 Ms. Freckmann described some of the recommendations that Koff has made with regard to compensation disparities that exist at HACA.